 - All ingredients should be at room temperature.

-- Make dairy free buttermilk by adding 1 Tablespoon of white vinegar to a 1 cup measuring cup and filling to the ½ cup mark with almond milk or other dairy free milk.
+- Make dairy free buttermilk by adding 1 Tablespoon of white vinegar to a 1 cup measuring cup and filling to the ½ cup mark with almond milk or other dairy free milk or follow this article.

 - The buttermilk-butter mixture will still have small chunks of butter after mixing,

-- Using wax paper to roll the dough out makes clean-up a breeze!
+- Using wax or parchment paper to roll the dough out makes clean-up a breeze!

 - Lightly roll the dough to 1 inch thick, any thinner and biscuits will be flatter.